B0neShAd0w/Hacktoria/Community Challenges/TheArmyOfThe13CyberMonkeys.md

 ## 24/7 Community Driven Challenges - only on the Discord Server.

-Challenge: ThƩ Δrmɏ ϴf thƩ 13 Cyβer MoΠkƩys
+## Challenge: ThƩ Δrmɏ ϴf thƩ 13 Cyβer MoΠkƩys

 ![TheArmyOfThe13Cyb3rM0nkey5](https://user-images.githubusercontent.com/117080369/208705547-1d23bbfd-256f-4053-a179-fb44974ad29c.gif)

-Creator: BoΠeShΔdϴw³

 ### Steps to create (reverse order):

 Using Google Earth / Maps I located a remote area with only a couple of Street View "Photo Spheres", The idea behind this was to make it Non-Contentious.

-I settled on here:
+I settled on the location shown below:

 As you can see from the location that there is only 1 "Photo Sphere" anywhere near.

 ![Screenshot 2022-12-20 154135](https://user-images.githubusercontent.com/117080369/208706713-20eb190d-4f2e-4318-9f69-16f3d9a38319.png)

-Dropping the golden "Peg Person" in gives us a realistic area.
+Dropping the golden "Peg Person" in gives us a view of a realistic area.

 ![Screenshot 2022-12-20 154302](https://user-images.githubusercontent.com/117080369/208707346-23db1773-55e0-407a-bf08-b34291ab62ec.png)